previsionio/prevision-component-template/README.md

 Note that only the Dockerfile and yaml file are mandatory

-## What you gonna do ?
+## What you going to do ?

-Building a cusom component imply 6 steps :
+Building a custom component implies 6 steps :

 - Setup the env
 - Write a script with arguments
 - Test it locally